 In 2019, I joined the thousands of family law attorneys around the country (and the world) who have come to the conclusion that the adversarial legal system of Plaintiff versus Defendant makes little sense in the context of family law (except in very rare situations).

-I am the 2021–2022 President of the Massachusetts Collaborative Law Council.
-I am also one of twenty-one students from around the country and world invited to participate in the International Academy of Collaborative Professionals 2021–2022 Leadership Academy.
+I was the 2021–2022 President of the Massachusetts Collaborative Law Council.
+I was also one of twenty-one students from around the country and world invited to participate in the International Academy of Collaborative Professionals 2021–2022 Leadership Academy.

 ESTATE PLANNING PRACTICE